Student Terms and Conditions (the “Terms and Conditions”)

 - You will no longer be sponsored by the University and you may have to seek sponsorship from another institution if you wish to continue your studies in the UK

 - You may not be entitled to a refund of fees that you have already paid.
-Any refund of fees already paid will be given in accordance with our refund policy described in the Refund Policy
+Any refund of fees already paid will be given in accordance with our refund policy

 - The University will not be prevented from taking any action available to it against you to recover any fees which remain outstanding on the date of termination